 Board and Train Information

 We offer education for the community and training information in your dog’s best interest.
 Unfortunately, not everyone is a good dog trainer.
 Please find the best environment and trainer for a board and train, dog training camp, or total immersion training if you need that work style.
 Preferably, learning yourself is the best option.
 Your desired training camp’s design should return a well-rounded dog that enjoys going places.

 Dog Training Environment

 Just because the boarding environment is a home or a bonafide facility doesn’t mean it’s set up correctly.
 Therefore, inspecting your dog’s boarding environment is essential to ensure your family member’s welfare.
 Inspect the location thoroughly, including cleanliness and the dog’s ability to be comfortable under the duress of training.
 Be thorough in your investigation of each prospective dog training business as no minimum education or knowledge is required to be in the industry.
 I believe a ratio of 3 dogs to 1 full-time trainer seems the most appropriate.
 Anything more, and your dog is sitting idle too much.
 It would be best to ask plenty of questions to ensure your pet’s safety during their training.
 Is there someone on-site with the dogs indefinitely?
 How many dogs are there or potentially there?
 Do the dogs boarding there seem comfortable?
 Do they appear stressed?
 Is it clean?
 Is this a similar environment or location where your dog will live with you (i.e., if you live in the city or suburbs, it would make sense for the training to occur in that environment)?
 Is it up to your standards?
 Are you comfortable with the trainer or trainers?
-Fresh water and hygienic environment for feeding, including the bowls?
+Fresh water and a hygienic environment for feeding, including the bowls?
 Are they panting heavily and lots of whining and barking?
 Each dog should have a spacious environment during their stay—also plenty of space to run and enjoy the outdoors.
 A small kennel makes sense during travel in a vehicle, but not for long hours during the daytime.
 Those long hours should include a dog run and, ideally, access to the outside.

 Dog Trainer Experience